 Possible Airstrikes Loom as Trump Receives New Message on Abductions, Killings in Nigeria

-- Donald Trump, US President, receives fresh briefings on abductions and killings in Nigeria, fueling speculation about possible US military action
+- Donald Trump, the US president, received fresh briefings on abductions and killings in Nigeria, fueling speculation about possible US military action

-- Zik Gbemre, Niger Delta Peace Coalition coordinator, backs potential US strikes, while Nasiru Braimah of Prime Verse Royal Security Services urges better support for Nigerian troops
+- Zik Gbemre, Niger Delta Peace Coalition coordinator, backed potential US strikes, while Nasiru Braimah of Prime Verse Royal Security Services urged better support for Nigerian troops

-- Amaebi Clarkson, Chief Festus Ogwuche, and northern groups, including the Arewa Defence League, caution that foreign intervention could undermine Nigeria’s sovereignty
+- Amaebi Clarkson, Chief Festus Ogwuche, and northern groups, including the Arewa Defence League, cautioned that foreign intervention could undermine Nigeria’s sovereignty

-Following a new wave of killings and abductions across the country, there is a likelihood that the United States President Donald Trump may carry out a possible further military action in Nigeria.
+Following a new wave of killings and abductions in Nigeria, the United States president Donald Trump may consider further military action in the country.

 This comes amid the continued presence of US military personnel in Nigeria, primarily engaged in intelligence support and training of Nigerian troops, and after a reported Christmas Day airstrike on a terrorist enclave in Sokoto state.